 I never found meaning in pop culture-fads—in Kylie’s tweets or the hottest backside trending on Insta.
 I know, I know—I’m a cliché.
 The crotchety old guy cursing at the new-fangled youngsters on their new-fangled thingamabobs.
 And yes—being nineteen, I know I’m technically a teenager.

-Call me crazy, but I think a lot of people feel the same.
+Call me crazy, but I think a lot of people feel the same way as me.
 When I talk about ditching the 9-5, I’m typically met with hearty agreement.
 Yes—YES!
-These forty-hour workweeks are killing my soul! (it’s more by the way, if you add in commutes, job-related activities like shopping for business casual, and the fact that each day is actually 8-5 once you account for the unpaid lunch).
+These forty-hour workweeks are killing my soul! (it’s more by the way, if you add in commutes, job-related activities like shopping for business casual, and the fact that each day is actually 8-5, once you account for the unpaid lunch).

-But when I press the issue—when I go into detail about the road less travelled—I earn a rueful chuckle or a blank stare.
+But when I try and elaborate—when I try to detail the road less travelled—I earn a rueful chuckle or a blank stare.
 Half the time, I elicit some form of vague irritation.
 Give it a rest, will you?
-Often accompanied by a helping of side-eye, or a befuddled headshake.
+Often accompanied by a helping of side-eye.

 I feel like an alien, doomed to live in a human body.
 I say as much to anyone who will listen.
 Every so often, their eyes widen with fear and surprise, and I know I’ve spoken to their truest selves.

 I walk out of Arts and Humanities, taking the same route I always take.
 Cut through the quad, past the food carts, and into the street where I parallel parked.